- 1 TP-Link AV2000 2-Port Gigabit Passthrough Powerline

 We were impressed by the real-world performance of the TP-Link AV2000, which scored as high as we’ve seen in our tests.
 The inclusion of pass-through sockets on the TL-PA9020P KIT version and two Gigabit Ethernet ports per adapter (on both the TL-PA9020P KIT and TL-PA9020 KIT) are also welcomed.
 There’s no extra Wi-Fi hotspot function but if your house Wi-Fi is acceptable this isn’t the worst omission.
 If you want a fast Powerline starter kit with more than one Ethernet port plus pass-through this is highly recommended, and is at decent price too.

 This inexpensive kit is great value if you don't need the absolute fastest speeds possible, and the Wireless Access Point option adds fast Wi-Fi if you need more than simple wired network ports.
+Although you can buy 1,000Mbps and faster adapters, they won't double the speed of this 500Mbps set.

 More than one port per adapter would have been nice, and the adaptors lack pass-through sockets, but at this price they're a great option for those on a limited budget.